msalmonse/csv2/README.md

 characters.
 The names are only taken from the first header row or column if they aren't defined on the command line or in the JSON file.

-The command line options take precedence if they differ from the defaults.
-There is no way to reset a value defined in the JSON file back to the default.
+The command line options take precedence.
-There is no mixing of the colour values for example, they are all taken from the JSON file or the defaults which in turn can be set from the command line.
+There is no mixing of the colour values for example, they are all taken from the JSON file or the command line.

 There are no practical limits to the number of plots, one of my tests is to create an SVG from a CSV of 1000 rows of 1000 columns of random integers.
 There were no problems generating it but I haven't tried to view the results, I don't think that it would